Wednesday, 11 March 2015

 This is the power of the resurrection.
 Next to it all other power pales.
 The power of nuclear warfare, the power of technology, even the vaunted 4G network and iphone 5, 6, and 7, is peanuts next to this.

-And this is the power God wants to give us to fuel our lives today.
+And this is the power God wants to fuel our lives with today.

 That may sound like a self-centered application of the resurrection, but it’s not.
 It’s Biblical.
 Paul prayed:

 that the God of our Lord Jesus Christ…may give you a spirit of wisdom and of revelation…that you may know…what is the immeasurable greatness of his power toward us who believe according to the working of his great might that he worked in Christ when he raised him from the dead and seated him at this right hand in the heavenly places.
 Ephesians 1:17-20